Jackson C. Pharris

 Jackson Charles Pharris (June 26, 1912 – October 17, 1966) was an officer in the United States Navy who received the Medal of Honor for heroism during the attack on Pearl Harbor.

 Early life

 Jackson C. Pharris grew up in Columbus, Georgia, the oldest of five children.
 He joined the United States Navy on April 25, 1933.
 In September 1933, he reported aboard the USS California (BB-44) as a gunner.
 He was assigned to the USS Mississippi until December 1940.
 Pharris reported aboard the USS California in January 1941.
 The ship reached Pearl Harbor on November 8, 1941.

-Events at Pearl Harbor
+World War II

 For his actions on board the USS California during the Japanese attack on Pearl Harbor, he was awarded the Navy Cross, which was later upgraded to the Medal of Honor.